github-for-unity/Unity/README.md

 [![Join the chat at https://discord.gg/5zH8hVx](https://img.shields.io/badge/discord-join%20chat-7289DA.svg)](https://discord.gg/5zH8hVx)
 [![GitHub for Unity live coding on Twitch](https://img.shields.io/badge/twitch-live%20coding-6441A4.svg)](https://www.twitch.tv/sh4na)

-## About
+## Notices

-The GitHub for Unity extension brings [Git](https://git-scm.com/) and GitHub into [Unity](https://unity3d.com/), integrating source control into your work with friendly and accessible tools and workflows.

-**Please note:** this software is currently alpha quality.
+This software is currently alpha quality.
 Please refer to the [list of known issues](https://github.com/github-for-unity/Unity/issues?q=is%3Aissue+is%3Aopen+label%3Abug), and make sure you have backups of your work before trying it out.

+From version 0.19 onwards, the location of the plugin has moved to `Assets/Plugins/GitHub`.
+If you have version 0.18 or lower, you need to delete the `Assets/Editor/GitHub` folder before you install newer versions.
+You should exit Unity and delete the folder from Explorer/Finder, as Unity will not unload native libraries while it's running.
+Also, remember to update your `.gitignore` file.

 #### Table Of Contents